wkriigel/project987/x987-app/README.md

 ### Output

-The application generates several output files in the `x987-data` directory:
+The application generates several output files in the `x987-data` directory (CSV export can be disabled globally):

 - **Raw data**: Timestamped CSV files from scraping
 - **Normalized data**: Processed and cleaned listings